Ajeezay: Controversies

 Ajeezay was caught in a hot tug of war with Nigerian comedian Josh2Funny after he accused him of stealing and rebranding his famous wordplay #NonfaChallenge game to #DontLeaveMeChallenge.

 Philanthropy

-Ajeezay together with members of the ABLE Initiative on 3 March 2019 presented some gift items to the amputated Elizabeth Asantewaa in Dansoman.
+Ajeezay, together with members of the ABLE Initiative on 3 March 2019, presented some gifts to bomb victim Elizabeth Asantewaa in Dansoman.
 Elizabeth Asantewaa is known to have saved Ghana's first president Kwame Nkrumah from a bomb attack during the 1964 Independence Day celebration.